Abdallah-Alwarawreh/BotWizardTS/README.md

 ## Contributing

 Contributions are welcome!
-If you want to contribute to DiscordBotTemplate, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you want to contribute to BotWizardTS, please follow the guidelines outlined in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License